 Tuition & Financial Assistance

-Additional expenses include uniforms, trips and books.
-Students have the option of buying lunch at School or bringing lunch from home.
+Additional expenses include uniforms and lunch.
+Students have the option of buying lunch at School or bringing it from home.
 Flexible payment options are available.

 Holy Child School at Rosemont is a joyful, inclusive community that welcomes children of differing backgrounds.
 Through our financial aid policies and practices, we strive to enroll mission-appropriate students regardless of their family’s ability to afford a Holy Child education.
 The purpose of this is two-fold: to provide students an opportunity for an education which might otherwise be inaccessible and to provide the School with a well-qualified student body reflecting economic diversity.